NoahKnudsen/DavidAppenborough/README.md

 * [Toolkit](https://github.com/NoahKnudsen/DavidAppenborough/tree/main/Packages/Toolkit) - A UI library containing project-non-specific, resuable SwiftUI views.
 * [MovieDatabaseUI](https://github.com/NoahKnudsen/DavidAppenborough/tree/main/Packages/MovieDatabaseUI) - A collection of UI to present information from The Movie Database.

+Please refer to the README of each package for more information about their individual designs.

 ### Technical Notes

 The app is written using SwiftUI for it's interface and a number of modern Swift APIs such as the Swift Structured Concurrency suite (Actors, Async/Await, Tasks).